wilsonzlin/dbflock/README.md

 # dbflock

-Run SQL scripts to upgrade and downgrade database schemas.
-Currently only works for PostgreSQL.
+Run SQL scripts to upgrade and downgrade PostgreSQL database schemas.

 ## How it works